-- Make sure not to overfill your pie shell.
-When using a store-bought deep dish pie crust, you will have just a little bit of pie filling left over.
+Make sure not to overfill your pie shell.
+When using a store-bought deep-dish pie crust, you will have just a little bit of pie filling leftover.
 Don’t try to squeeze every last drop of pie mixture into the shell because it might overflow as it bakes.
 This pie filling raises as it bakes, so if it’s overfilled, it will overflow.
 There will not be much batter leftover, only about 1/4 cup.
-(The same applies for homemade crust because some pie dishes can slightly vary in size.)
+(The same applies for the homemade crust because some pie dishes can slightly vary in size.)

 Easy Pumpkin Caramel Pull Apart Bread – Pull apart bread easily made with pre-made dough, pumpkin, pecans and caramel.
 Warm, comforting bread with your morning tea.